AKI Partner Organization-Helping Hands for Hounds of Honduras (HHHH)

 At the Nereida Montes de Oca santuary, most residents come from the streets of Tegucigalpa, some have been kicked out of their homes, left to fend for themselves, some have been hit by cars, and some were abandoned at Pilar's vet's office because the treatment is too time consuming or the animal too severely injured (vet care in Honduras is rarely too expensive, even for low income pet owners-vet costs are nowhere near what they are in the US).

-Pilar is especially known for "before-after" --turning dogs and cats lives around (like in the 1st 6 pictures below).
+Pilar is especially known for "before-after" --turning dogs and cats lives around (like in the 8 after/before pictures below-click on a picture for more info).

 There’s no other sanctuary quite like this for cats and dogs in Tegucigalpa--essentially, the HHHH sanctuary is an old age-hospice-rehab facility for cats and dogs, where many of the animals require intensive care to overcome their physical and emotional injuries.